edwardsph/Website/content/in-depth.md

 - **subject pages** _([example](http://dbpedia.org/page/Linked_data))_:
-  their selector is a subject URI, their metadata set is often empty, and their control set is given by predicate and URIs that can be dereferenced.
+  their selector is a subject URI, their metadata set is often empty, and their control set is given by URIs that can be dereferenced.

 - **data dumps** _([example](http://downloads.dbpedia.org/3.9/en/))_:
   their selector is the universal selector,